Estimation under group actions: recovering orbits from invariants: Orbit recovery and invariant features

 The two objects above are equivalent in the following sense.
 The moment tensor $T_d(\theta)$ contains the same information as the set of evaluations $f(\theta)$ for all $f \in \RxG$ that are homogeneous of degree $d$.
-In particular, for any such polynomial $f$, $f(\theta)$ is a linear combination of the entries of $T_d(\theta)$.
+In particular, for any such polynomial $f$, $f(\theta)$ is a linear combination of the entries of $T_d(\theta)$, and every entry of $T_d(\theta)$ is such a polynomial.

-The following algebraic question will be of central importance: when do the values of invariant polynomials (of degree $\le d$) of $\theta$ determine the orbit of $\theta$ (in the appropriate sense)?
-As we see below, the sample complexity of the statistical problem is completely characterized by the answer to this question.